euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

     :align: center

     Temperature map of active region AR11147 and AR11149 at 2011-01-22 00:00.
-    AR11147 is the region seen in most of the figure, and AR11149 is the much smaller region in the bottom right quarter of the image.
+    The large and small circles indicate the general areas of AR11147 and AR11149 respectively.
 Large, cool loops appear in dark blue, with loop temperatures generally increasing as the loop size decreases.
 Quiet sun-like plasma is also visible around the active region in shades of light blue. :label:`ar20110122`

 .. figure:: ar_2011-02-01T0000.png
     :align: center

     Temperature map of active region AR11147 at 2011-02-01 00:00.
+The circle indicates the general area of the active region.
 As in figure :ref:`ar20110122`, the largest loops exhibit the lowest temperatures and cool quiet sun plasma surrounds the region.
 Also seen is a filament with a roughly uniform temperature of log(T) ~6.3. :label:`ar20110201`